Reading for Pleasure

 As a school we work hard to promote reading for pleasure, including:

-- a bright, engaging and inviting school library, with books organised in to fiction, non-fiction, subject and genre to make it easy for children to use independently.
+- Designated Reading Areas in each classroom, with organised and age-appropriate texts.
+Books are organised and refreshed to keep children interested, including a bright, engaging and inviting school library, with books organised in to fiction, non-fiction, subject and genre to make it easy for children to use independently.

-- Designated time at end of the day to share a class book
+- Story Time - A designated time at end of every day to share a class book

 We also hold many whole-school reading events throughout the year, including: